cbcrg/tcoffee/docs/tcoffee_installation.rst

-and the package is part of the standard BLAST distribution
+and the package is part of the standard BLAST distribution:

 ::